bic-berkeley/psych-214-fall-2016/pca_solution.rst

     >>> C_vols = C.T.reshape(img.shape)

-Take the first volume (corresponding to the first principal component) and display the middle slice (slicing over the third dimension):
+Take the first volume (corresponding to the first principal component) and display the middle plane (slicing over the third dimension):

 .. nbplot::